-The general approach for reconstructing a time series of fisheries catches and fishing effort for the period 1942 to 2001 was to use information from historical documents. published and unpublished reports, grey literature, databases and surveys of the Fisheries Departments in the respective islands (see also Pauly, 1998). methodology and data sources documented for future reference and trends in reconstructed data are examined based on developments of the fishing industry.
+The general approach for reconstructing a time series of fisheries catches and fishing effort for the period 1942 to 2001 was to use information from historical documents, published and unpublished reports, grey literature, databases and surveys of the Fisheries Departments in the respective islands (see also Pauly, 1998).
+The methodology and data sources are documented for future reference and trends in reconstructed data are examined based on developments of the fishing industry.
 A list of Fisheries Departments, other institutions and individuals who assisted in providing data or identified and located documents is given in Appendix 1.

 The available data sources were used to identify 'anchor points', which reflect the actual annual total or taxa specific catches from key information sources.
 Where estimates from different sources varied, those derived from the most recent methodology and which accounted for unrecorded landing sites, boats and fishing days were used.
 Alternatively, the estimate most cited in the literature was accepted.
 When possible, anchor points were adjusted to account for the unrecorded components of the fishery using raising factors identified in the literature.
 In the absence of additional information, data for missing years were estimated by interpolation.
-Also, in severely data limited situations, assumptions or inferences were made based on similarities in fisheries of neighboring islands.
-In some instances data from the FAO FISHTAT database were used.
-Reconstructed total catches were disaggregated using information on species composition available in the literature, and personal communication with staff of the respective Fisheries Departments.

-Where fisheries in a multi-island country differed significantly between islands (e.g., and the Grenadines), reconstruction of catches and effort were done separately, for example, for the island of Grenada, which historically targeted mainly large pelagics, and for the islands of the Grenadines, which have historically targeted mainly inshore reef and demersal species.
-Since there are distinct differences in exploitation levels and resource status between inshore and offshore fisheries, reconstructed data are also analyzed separately for each fishery.
+Also, in severely data limited situations, assumptions or Where fisheries in a multi-island country differed significantly between islands (e.g., Grenada and the Grenadines), the reconstruction of catches and effort were done separately, for example, for the island of Grenada, which historically targeted mainly large pelagics, and for the islands of the Grenadines, which have historically targeted mainly inshore reef and demersal species.
+Since there are distinct differences in exploitation levels and resource status between inshore and offshore fisheries. reconstructed data are also analvzed separately for each fishery.
 The species associated with each fishery were taken from the data provided by the respective Fisheries Departments.
 The offshore fishery comprises the large, highly migratory pelagics captured mainly with longlines or troll lines.
 The inshore fishery comprises the reef, shelf and slope fisheries as well as the small coastal pelagic fishery.
 Attention was also given to reconstructing catches of non-fish species such as marine mammals and turtles (given international conservation concerns), as well as lobster (Panulirus argus), conch (Stombus gigas) and sea urchins, important in Barbados and St Lucia.